-The flags field may include a combination of the following flags:
+The flags field is a bitmap that may include a combination of the following flags:

-When the OFPFF\SEND\FLOW\REM flag is set, the switch must send a flow removed message when the flow entry expires or is deleted.
+When the OFPFF\SEND\FLOW\REM flag is set, the switch must send a flow removed message when the flow entry expires or is deleted (see 6.5).
+An OpenFlow switch is required to honor this flag and implement the associated behaviour.

-When the OFPFF\CHECK\OVERLAP flag is set, the switch must check that there are no conflicting entries with the same priority prior to inserting it in the flow table (see 6.4).
+When the OFPFF\CHECK\OVERLAP flag is set, the switch must check that there are no overlapping flow entries with the same priority prior to inserting it in the flow table (see 6.4).
+A flow entry would overlap if it does not have the same match, it has the same priority and a packet could match both entries.
 If there is one, the flow mod fails and an error message is returned (see 7.5.4.6).
+If a switch does not support this flag, it must return an ofp\error\msg with OFPET\FLOW\MOD\FAILED type and OFPFMFC\BAD\FLAGS code.

 When the OFPFF\RESET\COUNTS flag is set, the switch must clear the counters (byte and packet count) of the matching flow entries, if this flag is unset the counters are preserved.
+An OpenFlow switch is required to honor this flag and implement the associated behaviour.

 When the OFPFF\NO\PKT\COUNTS flag is set, the switch does not need to keep track of the flow packet count.
 When the OFPFF\NO\BYT\COUNTS flag is set, the switch does not need to keep track of the flow byte count.
 Setting those flags may decrease the processing load on some OpenFlow switches, however those counters may not be available in flow statistics and flow removed messages for this flow entry.
-A switch is not required to honor those flags and may keep track of a flow count and return it despite the corresponding flag being set.
+An OpenFlow switch is not required to honor these two flags, it may silently ignore them and may keep track of a flow count and return it despite the corresponding flag being set.
 If a switch does not keep track of a flow count, the corresponding counter is not available and must be set to the maximum field value (see 5.9).

 When a flow entry is inserted in a table, its flags field is set with the values from the message.
-When a flow entry is matched and modified (OFPFC\MODIFY or OFPFC\MODIFY\STRICT messages), the flags of the flow entry is not changed, only OFPFF\RESET\COUNTS is used and other flags are ignored.
+When a flow entry is matched and modified (OFPFC\MODIFY or OFPFC\MODIFY\STRICT messages), the flags of the flow entry are not changed, only OFPFF\RESET\COUNTS is used and other flags are ignored.